 Private Music Lessons

 Note: This page, and all related information, rates and linked documents, pertain only to current Stevenson High School students who are enrolled in a Stevenson music course.
-For all others, please see the PREP page.
+For all others, please see the PREP web page.

 All students interested in getting the greatest enjoyment from their involvement in Stevenson’s music ensembles are encouraged to supplement their classroom experience with private music lessons.
 Enrollment in private lessons greatly enhances individual technique and performance skills, and is strongly recommended by the music faculty.
 The Music Department has arranged for highly-qualified professional instructors to offer individual lessons at Stevenson before, during, and after the regular school day.
 These instructors have been carefully chosen based on their teaching experience, education, and performance credentials.